Mohammed bin Rashid Space Centre: Emirates Lunar Mission

 The Emirates Lunar Mission is part of the new 2021-2031 strategy launched by the Mohammed bin Rashid Space Center (MBRSC), which includes the development and launch of the first Emirati lunar rover named “Rashid”, after the late Sheikh Rashid bin Saeed Al Maktoum, builder of modern Dubai.

-Rashid is the world's most compact rover designed and manufactured by MBRSC, with a name that embodies UAE's passion and ambitions to take on and overcome challenges.
+Rashid is the world's most compact rover designed and manufactured by MBRSC.
 It will study various aspects such as the thermal properties of the lunar surface and the formation and components of the lunar soil and pave the way for human exploration beyond the Moon.

 The Emirates Lunar Mission is a pivotal step towards the Mars 2117 program, which aims to build a human settlement on Mars by 2117.

 Team and leadership

-MBRSC is headed by Director General Salem Humaid AlMarri, who is responsible for all administrative and space project-related policies.
+MBRSC is headed by Director General Salem Humaid Al Marri, who is responsible for all administrative and space project-related policies.

 The center's hierarchy is divided into two main sectors: the Scientific and Technical Affairs Sector, and the Administrative and Financial Sector.
 Both the sectors have their own objectives and policies.
 The team's structure follows a hierarchy defined to ensure that all strategic objectives are met with the highest level of excellence.